Choosing the Right Proposal Location

 Looking for a Place to Propose in Colorado?

-Below are some steps we recommend you take as well as some considerations as illustrated with a couple popular locations:
+Below are some steps we recommend you take in choosing the right proposal location as well as some considerations as illustrated with a couple popular locations:

 Step 1: What Would She Want?